THM-Health/PILOS/docs/docs/administration/07-advanced/03-scaling.md

+---
+title: Scaling
+description: Guides on how to scale PILOS vertically and horizontally
+---

 # Scaling PILOS

-**Before continuing, make sure you have read the [installation instructions](INSTALL.md), as this document will only cover some additional scaling related topics.**
+**Before continuing, make sure you have read the [installation instructions](../02-getting-started.md), as this document will only cover some additional scaling related topics.**

 ## Vertical Scaling